It’s just $20

 Think $20 doesn’t make a difference?
 It does, especially if you apply it to a loan.
 We’ve already cut 3 years off our mortgage by always making at least an additional $20 payment toward principal each month.
 (And we’ve saved $10,481.59 so far in the process.
 That’s right, ten THOUSAND dollars.)
 We are intending to pay significantly more toward the loan starting in January, but even sending an additional $20 now does make a difference.

-It’s something to think about every time I find myself wanting to spend $20: do I want this (fast food meal, movie, etc) or would I rather have years of my life to spend doing what I really want to do instead of paying bills?
+It’s something to think about every time I find myself wanting to spend $20: do I want this (fast food meal, movie, etc) or would I rather have years of my life to spend doing what I want to do instead of paying bills?
 Put that way, it’s an easy choice.
 We deserve to have a completely debt-free life.
 We deserve the freedom of not having to work for our debts.
-We deserve the freedom to pickup and travel to exotic locations without having to worry about how we can afford it.
+Everyone deserves the freedom to pick up and travel to exotic locations without having to worry about how we can afford it.
 I’d rather have that than a fast food meal that’s gone in 20 minutes any day.

 That sure does give me a new view of $20!
 I’m impressed & looking forward to one day cutting down the time it takes to pay off my own mortgage (and the few other bills I have left). :)